New Pill Could Reduce Risk of Hospitalization, Death From COVID-19, But Experts Say Vaccines Remain Best Tool

 “They needed to stop the study and go forward and present the data, because it was so positive and so clear-cut, it seems,” Bumpus said.

-Their study shows the pill has cut the risk of hospitalization or death from COVID-19 in at-risk patients by 50%.READ MORE: Man Exchanging Information With Another Driver Dies In Fatal Hit-And-Run, According To Maryland State Police
+Their study shows the pill has cut the risk of hospitalization or death from COVID-19 in at-risk patients by 50%.READ MORE: 3rd Annual Latino Cultural Festival Brings Food, Music And Fun To Southeast Baltimore

 “I think when we’re seeing these things come out, there’s a little bit of thinking now, Well I don’t need to get vaccinated now, if there’s a treatment,” Bumpus said.